 You can learn about your legal rights and options by speaking with the Turley Law Firm.
 Please call (214) 691-4025 or email firstname.lastname@example.org today to schedule your free consultation.
 Our office is located in Dallas, Texas.

 Swimming Pool Defects

 The Centers for Disease Control and Prevention report that drowning is the fifth leading cause of unintentional injury and death in the United States.
 Many of these tragic accidents occur in swimming pools as a result of some defect in design or construction.

 Serious injuries that are caused by structural or mechanical issues with swimming pools often result from problems such as:

 - Diving board, slide and ladder defects: Unfortunately, some of the features of a pool that elicit the most fun also harbor the most danger.
-When diving boards are installed in shallow pools, or when ladders or slides fail, victims can suffer head injuries, broken bones or even drown.
+When diving boards are installed in shallow pools, or when ladders or slides fail, victims can suffer head injuries, broken bones or backs or even drown.

 - Pump and drain defects: Pumps or drains that malfunction or are inadequately covered can cause a dangerous problem known as suction entrapment.
 When this occurs, a swimmer can become trapped underwater due to the force of the drain suction.
 Sometimes, a swimmer’s hair gets caught in a drain which can lead to death by drowning.